 Sixty years passed before the placid waters around Ballast Point were again disturbed by deep-sea keels, when Sebastian Vizcaino anchored there on November 10th, 1602.
 He renamed the harbor San Diego in honor of that Saint's day.
 In 1769, Spain decided to occupy the vast territory by converting the Indians to the Catholic faith and teaching them domestic pursuits.
 By this time little transports were coming with supplies on a haphazard schedule, and when the Aranzaya arrived in 1795, she brought three workmen and the necessary timber to build a fort at Ballast Point, or as it was known at that time, Point Guijarros.

 From the 1850s up until the construction of the lighthouse in 1890, Ballast Point was home to a whaling station.
 New England whalers hunted Gray Whales off Point Loma and then towed them to Ballast Point, where their blubber was boiled in 150-gallon cast-iron pots at the try-works.
 The original lighthouse buildings at Ballast Point station consisted of a two-story wooden bell tower, a boathouse, and two dwellings, one of which was attached to a square, wooden light tower.
 The California lighthouses at San Luis Obispo and Table Bluff were built using the same plans employed for Ballast Point Lighthouse.
-An iron lantern housing a fifth-order Fresnel lens manufactured in Paris, France by Sautter, Lemonier, & Co. topped the Ballast Point Lighthouse.
-The station’s fixed white light was first exhibited on August 5, 1890.
+An iron lantern housing a fifth-order Fresnel lens manufactured in Paris, France by Sautter, Lemonier, & Co. topped Ballast Point Lighthouse, and the station’s fixed white light was first exhibited on August 5, 1890.

-The combination structure was only in service for a short time when a new light was established offshore in 1961.
+The combination tower was only in service for a short time when a new light was established offshore in 1961.
 The man hired to raze the tower informed his friend Monroe A. Platt that the tower was free for the taking, but it would probably cost about $300 to relocate the structure.
-The tower was hoisted onto a flatbed truck using a 35-ton crane and transported to the backyard of Platt’s Lakeside home.
+The tower was hoisted onto a flatbed truck using a thirty-five-ton crane and transported to the backyard of Platt’s Lakeside home.
 Platt, a telephone engineer, added an external steel spiral staircase to link the first two floors of the tower and converted the second floor of the tower into a shack for his ham radio station – W6ZFP.
 A bathroom was later attached to the lower story, which the family used as a guesthouse.

 Ownership of the fifth-order Fresnel lens used at Ballast Point was awarded to Cabrillo National Monument in 1966, and it is now on display in the assistant keeper’s dwelling adjacent to the Old Point Loma Lighthouse.
-Though a few news articles have been written about the “Lakeside Lighthouse” through the years, by 2011, fifty years after the tower was decommissioned, most people had forgotten that a light structure that had served at Ballast Point was still in existence.
-That year Judy Bowen, who lives in the home owned by her father, Monroe Platt, decided that the tower, rather than face an uncertain future, needed to find a new home where it could be preserved and appreciated.
+Though a few news articles have been written about the “Lakeside Lighthouse” through the years, by 2011, fifty years after the tower was decommissioned, most people had forgotten that a Ballast Point “lighthouse” still existed.
+That year Judy Bowen, who lives in the home owned by her father, Monroe Platt, decided that the bell/light tower, rather than face an uncertain future, needed to find a new home where it could be preserved and appreciated.
 Fellow Lakeside resident Dennis Richardson is leading an effort to relocate the tower.
 Click here to watch a YouTube video covering the history of the bell tower.